MicrosoftDocs/architecture-center/docs/operator-guides/aks/aks-triage-node-health.md

 ## Step 5: Use the node problem detector (NPD) tool to check node health

 [NPD](https://github.com/kubernetes/node-problem-detector) is a Kubernetes tool that you can use to identify and report node-related issues.
 It operates as a systemd service on every node within the cluster.
 It gathers metrics and system information, such as CPU usage, disk usage, and network connectivity.
-When a problem is detected, the NPD tool generates events or the node conditions.
+When a problem is detected, the NPD tool generates events and the node condition.
 In AKS, the NPD tool is used to monitor and manage nodes in a Kubernetes cluster that's hosted on the Azure cloud.
 For more information, see [NPD in AKS nodes](/azure/aks/node-problem-detector).

 ## Step 6: Check disk input/output operations per second (IOPS) for throttling

-To ensure that IOPS aren't being throttled and affecting services and workloads within your AKS cluster, you can use the following tools:
+To ensure that IOPS aren't being throttled and affecting services and workloads within your AKS cluster, you can use one of the following methods.

 #### AKS node disk IO workbook